Yanbud/easy-employee-tracker/README.md

 This is a employee tracker command-line application for small business owner.
 Owners can view and manage the departments, roles, and employees in company so that owners can organize and plan their their business.
 I used Node.js, Inquirer, MySQL and mysql2 to develop the application.
 ## Usage
-Users can run the command to start creating a team profile:
+Users can run the command to start it up:
 `node index.js`
 ## Screenshot
  <p dir="auto"><img src="Screenshot.png" alt="Screenshot" style="max-width: 100%;" /></p>